ft-potluck-planner-2/Back-end/README.md

 [POST] - '/register'

 username and password required
-Returns the user_id, username and hashed password
+Returns the user_id and username

 [POST] - '/login'